About me

 Bio

-I’m an Associate Professor of Computer Science at the IT University of Copenhagen, where I’m a part of the NLPnorth natural language processing group.
+I’m an Associate Professor in the Data Science Section at the IT University of Copenhagen, where I’m a part of the NLPnorth natural language processing group.
 Until 2022, I was also a part of the Computational Linguistics Group at Uppsala University as a Researcher and Associate Professor (Docent) in Computational Linguistics.
 In 2019-2021, I spent two years as a visitor and Senior Researcher at the School of Informatics of the University of Edinburgh.
 From 2009 to 2011, I was a member of the machine translation group at Fondazione Bruno Kessler in Trento.

 I hold a PhD in Computational Linguistics from Uppsala University.
 My PhD thesis was on Discourse in Statistical Machine Translation and received the Best Thesis Award of the European Association for Machine Translation in 2015.
 My supervisors were Joakim Nivre, Jörg Tiedemann and Marcello Federico.
 I also have an MA in Nordic Philology from the University of Basel.